janwilmans/guidelines/guidelines_details.md

   - **Rationale**: Limiting the scope of variables enhances code clarity and reduces the likelihood of errors.
 It makes the code more modular and easier to understand by confining variables to the smallest possible context.
 This practice also helps prevent unintended interactions between different parts of the code.
 - Initialize all variables at declaration. [meme](https://github.com/janwilmans/guidelines/assets/5933444/4592cf74-7957-46e8-8133-0d065bab56d8)
   - **Rationale**: Initializing variables at the point of declaration ensures that they have a known state, improving the stability and predictability of the code.
 It also makes the code easier to understand and reason about.
-- Use `const` and `nodiscard` whenever you can (but no const for member variables). [meme](https://github.com/janwilmans/guidelines/assets/5933444/e1f32720-76e9-41d2-a2cd-c7167a6fe881)
+- Use `const` and `[[nodiscard]]` whenever you can (but no const for member variables). [meme](https://github.com/janwilmans/guidelines/assets/5933444/e1f32720-76e9-41d2-a2cd-c7167a6fe881)
-  - **Rationale**: Using const for variables and member functions signifies that their value or behavior will not change, enhancing code safety and readability. nodiscard is used to indicate that the return value of a function should not be ignored, helping to prevent subtle bugs where important values are inadvertently discarded.
-Avoiding const for member variables maintains consistency in class design and avoids potential complications with assignment operators.
+  - **Rationale**: Using const for variables and member functions signifies that their value or behavior will not change, enhancing code safety and readability. `[[nodiscard]]` is used to indicate that the return value of a function should not be ignored, helping to prevent subtle bugs where return values are inadvertently discarded.
+However, adding const to member variables would make the class **uncopyable** and **unmoveable** because those operations require re-assignment that const does not allow.
+-   Use automatic resource management (RAII).
+  - **Rationale**: Create a wrapper class for any resource that needs to be acquired and released.
+This prevents resource leaks, because on every exit-path, resources are automatically released by the RAII objects' destructor.
+ -  Follow the rule of 0 or the rule of 5 in that order.
+  - **Rationale**: the [rule of 0 and 5](https://en.cppreference.com/w/cpp/language/rule_of_three) are explained well on [cppreference.com](https://en.cppreference.com/w/cpp/language/rule_of_three)
 - No owning raw pointers.
   - **Rationale**: Owning raw pointers are prone to memory leaks and dangling pointers.
 Using smart pointers (std::unique_ptr, std::shared_ptr) provides automatic memory management, reducing the risk of such errors.
 Add remark on non-owning raw pointers
 - No manual memory management using `new`, `delete`, `malloc`, `free`, etc.